 Gender

-Gender is also important because the personal preferred pronouns for males and women (I, me), are different.
+Gender is also important because the personal such as pronouns for males and women (I, me), are different.
 The following are key points to remember:

 Another tip: Japanese is always evolving.
 The Japanese Ministry of Education constantly revises the official spellings of words each year using all three Japanese writing systems (kanji, hiragana, and katakana).